-Approximately 40% of women with infertility have some type of ovulation disorder.Polycystic Ovarian Syndrome is one of the most common causes of infertility due to lack of ovulation.
+Approximately 40% of women with infertility have some type of ovulation disorder.Polycystic Ovarian Syndrome (PCOS) is one of the most common causes of infertility due to lack of ovulation.
 Without ovulation, there are no eggs to be fertilized.
 Some signs that a woman is not ovulating normally include irregular or absent menstrual periods.
 Women who have low body weight or who exercise heavily may also stop having regular menstrual cycles.

 This is the most profound factor influencing fertility.
 In women, there is a subtle decline in fertility starting in the late 20's.
 In the years between age 38 and 40, fertility declines more rapidly.
 Once a woman turns forty, there is a significant and rapid decline in fertility with each year.
 In women above age 45, the chance of having a baby is less than 1%.
 Aging decreases a woman's chances of having a baby in the following ways:

-Although sperm production may recover, eggs do not regenerate; their loss is permanent and premature menopause may occur as a result.
+Although sperm production may recover, eggs do not regenerate; their loss is permanent, and premature menopause may occur as a result.
 The risk of developing premature menopause is lower for younger women than for older women.
 Your first goal is to cure the cancer, even if the treatment causes sterility.
 However, there are several options that may help preserve fertility before and after cancer treatments.

 If time and circumstances allow, you may be treated with IVF.
 Embryos created by IVF are then frozen and may be stored for years.
-If you do not have a partner and are not able to freeze an Embryo then Oocyte Freezing (freezing your eggs) may be the best option for you.
-The process is similar to freezing an embryo but in Oocyte freezing, the eggs are frozen before they are fertilized.
+If you do not have a partner and are not able to freeze an Embryo then oocyte freezing (freezing your eggs) may be the best option for you.
+The process is similar to freezing an embryo, but in oocyte freezing, the eggs are frozen before they are fertilized.
 When you are ready to become pregnant, the eggs will be thawed and fertilized to create the embryo.

 After your physician has advised that attempting pregnancy is safe, contact us to schedule your fertility evaluation.
 You may be able to conceive naturally or with fertility treatments.
 If significant damage has occurred to your ovaries or uterus, you may wish to consider egg or embryo donation, a gestational carrier, or adoption to create a family.

-Male Factor infertility is most often caused by:
+Male factor infertility is most often caused by:

-Previous surgery on the testicles or in the groin region (i.e. surgery for undescended testicles or hernias)
+Previous surgery on the testicles or in the groin region (i.e., surgery for undescended testicles or hernias).